danidiaz/artisanal-servant-exceptions/README.md

-If we catch an exception coming from an annotated function and then throw an unrelated exception _without crossing an annotation frontier_ the old exception stays in the stack trace.
+If we catch an exception coming from an annotated function and then throw an unrelated exception _without crossing an annotation frontier_ the old exception stays in the stack trace, which might be misleading.

 ## Possible alternatives